angular/angular/aio/content/guide/dependency-injection-providers.md

 Note that the reference to the array returned for a `multi` provider is shared between all the places where the token is injected.
-We recommend avoiding mutations of the array (especially for predefined tokens) as it may lead to unexpected behavior in other parts of the app that inject the same token.
+We recommend avoiding mutations of the array (especially for predefined tokens) as it may lead to unexpected behavior in other parts of the application that inject the same token.
 You can prevent the value from being mutated by setting its type to `ReadonlyArray`.

 </div>